 Are the security guards protecting and monitoring the school 24/7?

-How many cameras are needed for 360-degree coverage?
+How many cameras do you need for 360-degree coverage?

 What current IT infrastructure is in place?

 If you’re currently thinking about upgrading your current security cameras, or are investing for the first time, you can ask us a question via our contact form.